SkylineCommunications/dataminer-docs/connector-help/connector_help/Snell_Wilcox_MACH-HD3.md

 # Snell Wilcox MACH-HD3

-The Snell Wilcox MACH-HD3 driver is used to monitor and control the **Mach-HD3 HD/SD motion-compensated standards converter.**
+The Snell Wilcox MACH-HD3 connector is used to monitor and control the **Mach-HD3 HD/SD motion-compensated standards converter.**

 ## About